MediaComem/biopocket/src/docs/GIT-WORKFLOW.md

 * Help future maintainers (including you-from-next-year)
 * Make `git blame` easier

-Commits made during development have no restrictions, but you should apply the following conventions when writing the commit messages of completed features after a **rebase and squash**.
+Commits made on feature branches during development have no restrictions, but you should apply the following conventions when writing the commit messages of completed features after a **rebase and squash** (because these commits will go into the `master` branch).

 ```
 Short (50 chars or less) summary of changes